illiakornyk/currency-rate-notifier/README.md

 # Currency Rate Notifier

-This project is a currency rate notifier that allows users to subscribe and receive daily updates on the exchange rate between USD and UAH.
+This project is a comprehensive currency rate notifier that enables users to subscribe and receive daily updates on exchange rates for a variety of currencies with respect to UAH.

 ![Project Logo](./assets/logo.png)

 ## Design Document

 For a detailed explanation of the project's architecture, business logic, and decision-making process, please refer to our [design document](https://docs.google.com/document/d/13tbz5dt9VKAR700mxfR2BtWQoK85141hCbgxHePKGYk/edit?usp=sharing)

+## Team

+This project was brought to life by a dedicated team of two:

+- **Illia Kornyk** - Team Lead & Developer
+- **Anastasya Golubenko** - Developer & Tester

 ## Getting Started